DisneySea (California)

-DisneySea was an aquatic-themed amusement park proposed by Walt Disney Parks and Resorts.
-Disney Sea, California was unveiled on July 31,1990 as one part of the Disney Decade Expansion.
+Disney Sea was an aquatic-themed amusement park proposed by Walt Disney Parks and Resorts.
+Disney Sea, California was unveiled on July 31, 1990 as one part of the Disney Decade Expansion.
 This part of the expansion would be focused on the development of Disney Port, as part of the canceled resort complex, Port Disney, in Long Beach, California.

 The theme park was met with backlash from multiple parties, including locals of the area, and was limited by prohibitions listed in the California Coastal Act.
-Port Disney was also speculated to be a $2.8 Billion Project.
+Port Disney was also speculated to be a $2.8 billion project.
 Because of such barriers, in December 1991, plans for DisneySea ceased.

 Instead, the WestCOT plan was pursued at the site of the former Disneyland parking lot, which is now known as Disney California Adventure.
 Some of the concepts proposed for DisneySea were used for Tokyo DisneySea (2001).

 Proposed Features/Attractions in the Preliminary Master Plan (1990)

 Oceana

 The plans for DisneySea included a two-story aquarium in the center of the park.
 The designers had plans to make the feature interactive and educational for guests.
 The design of Oceana, a large spherical structure, was designed to be the main feature of the park.